 Tet Vietnam, as known as the Tet holiday or Vietnamese Lunar New Year is considered the most significant festival in the S-shaped country.
 Since being calculated by the lunar calendar, the Tet festival is often celebrated at the end of January or the beginning of February.
 Tet Vietnam is the longest Vietnamese holiday and the most wonderful occasion for all tourists worldwide to spend their Ho Chi Minh City Tours enjoying the festive atmosphere in Southern Vietnam and exploring one of the most long-standing festivals in the world.
-Tet festival 2021 is on the 12th of February, 2021.
+Tet festival 2022 is on the first day of February, 2022.

 What is Tet Holiday – Lunar New Year in Vietnam?